-- 610.1 Providing corporate finance services to an Audit Client might create a self-review or advocacy threat. - 610.12 In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to R600.2710 A1 are relevant to applying the conceptual framework when providing a corporate finance service to an Audit Client.
-This subsection includes requirements that prohibit Firms and Network Firms from providing certain corporate finance services in some circumstances to Audit Clients because the threats created cannot be addressed by applying safeguards.
+In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to 600.27 A1 are relevant to applying the conceptual framework when providing a corporate finance service to an Audit Client.

-- 610.23 A1 Examples of corporate finance services that might create a self-review or advocacy threat include: - Assisting an Audit Client in developing corporate strategies. - Identifying possible targets for the Audit Client to acquire. - Advising on the potential purchase or disposal transactions price of an asset. - Assisting in finance raising transactions. - Providing structuring advice. - Providing advice on the structuring of a corporate finance transaction or on financing arrangements that will directly affect amounts that will be reported in the Financial Statements on which the Firm will express an Opinion.
+- 610.2 A1 Examples of corporate finance services include: - Assisting an Audit Client in developing corporate strategies. - Identifying possible targets for the Audit Client to acquire. - Advising on the potential purchase or disposal price of an asset. - Assisting in finance raising transactions. - Providing structuring advice. - Providing advice on the structuring of a corporate finance transaction or on financing arrangements.